 - The difference between per stirpes and per capita beneficiary designations

 Your beneficiary designations should be the financial equivalent to your legal documents.
 In other words, your written directives to the financial institutions should reflect your intent in the same manner that your legal documents do.

-To make sure you get the most out of the estate planning process, you should consider the following questions before you see the attorney.
+To make sure you get the most out of the estate planning process, you should consider the following estate planning questions before you see the estate attorney.
 If you’re a married couple, each of you will have to consider these questions for yourselves.

 1. What happens to me if I’m incapacitated?

-If you’re old enough to ask this important question, you’re old enough for something to happen to you.
+If you’re old enough to ask this important estate planning question, you’re old enough for something to happen to you.
 If you were incapacitated today, what would happen to you?

 In an emergency situation, if you’re unmarried and you don’t already have a medical power of attorney, then it might be very difficult for the hospital to contact your family members to discuss health care decisions.